Lewis Manly: Early life and education

 Lewis Frederick Manly was born on April 23, 1903, in Erie, Pennsylvania, to William Jared and Harriet (Miller) Manley.
 He grew up in Erie and attended Erie High School.
 After graduating from there, he enrolled at the College of Wooster in 1921 as an undergraduate.
 Despite having never played football or interscholastic sports before, he tried out for the football team.
 "I couldn't have been a very promising looking candidate because they didn't even give me a suit," Manly later recalled. "[At] a small college like that, equipment isn't any too plentiful so I went out to practice in an old pair of pants, a sweater, and some football shoes I managed to borrow.
 [Freshmen] were used for purposes of scrimmage against the varsity and for putting on enemy formations.
 I made the team [and] got some very valuable experience in line play that year."

-Despite his inexperience, Manly went on to become one of the best linemen of his time and in Wooster history, later being inducted into their athletic hall of fame in 2005.
+Despite his inexperience, Manly went on to become "one of the star linemen of his time" and in Wooster history, later being inducted into their athletic hall of fame in 2005.
 He made the varsity team as a sophomore at guard and soon after became one of the "stars" of the Ohio Athletic Conference (OAC).

 Standing at 5 ft 11 in tall, and weighing 185 pounds, Manly was switched to tackle as a junior and helped the team compile an undefeated 9–0 record, winning the OAC championship.
 The Kentucky Post and Times-Star named Manly and five others as the key players who led Wooster to the undefeated season.
 In the voting for the 1923 All-Ohio team, he earned first-team honors from one selector and second-team from three; on the final version of the team he was an honorable mention.

 As a senior at Wooster, Manly was moved back to guard and played a key role in their historic upset 7–7 tie against the Ohio State Buckeyes, which remains the last time the Buckeyes ever failed to beat an in-state opponent.
 He was a 1924 All-Ohio selection and was described by a staff writer at The Akron Beacon Journal as "a thoroughly dependable lineman" and "one of the strongest defensive players on his team."

-Manly also played basketball and track and field for Wooster, although he is best known for his play in football.
+Manly also participated in basketball and track and field for Wooster, although he is best known for his play in football.
 He was elected team captain in basketball as a sophomore, the first time this had happened since 1917 for any Wooster varsity team.
 Playing guard, he was described by some as one of the fastest at his position in the state.
 He remained captain as a junior but was shifted to center.
 As a senior, he was named third-team All-Ohio.

 Manly participated in the shot put events for the Wooster track and field team and at the time of his graduation, had received nine total varsity letters, the all-time record at the school.